mkeen/Noise/README.markdown

 ![Noise](http://mkeen.github.com/img/noise.png "Noise: Performant STOMP by Mike Keen")

 Noise takes advantage of Rubinius' actor paradigm to enable breakneck STOMP performance in your Ruby application.
-It's a constant work in progress but is solid enough for you to use in your apps.
-The codebase is simple, and easy to read.
+It's a constant work in progress and is definitely not production ready yet.
+The codebase is simple, and easy to read, and I hope to keep it that way.

 Follow [@mikekeen](http://www.twitter.com/mikekeen) on Twitter.
 It's the best and fastest way to get in touch with me.